 Escalator Safety Tips

-NEII and its members stress the importance of adhering to proper escalator safety guidelines.
 While escalators are among the safest forms of transportation in the world, accidents can occasionally occur as a result of unsafe riding practices.
-Therefore, it is important to abide by the following safety rules:

 When entering escalators:

-• Do not go in the opposite direction of the escalator.
+- Do not step onto an escalator going in the opposite direction

 When riding escalators: